Date of Degree

 Copyright 2011 Erin Frances Barnes

 Barnes, Erin Frances.
-"Factors influencing perceptions of locus, blame, justice, and behavioral intentions among persons with disabilities." doctoral dissertation, University of Iowa, 2011.
+"Factors influencing perceptions of locus, blame, justice, and behavioral intentions among persons with disabilities."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.